 React is far easier to learn.
-Angular is not easy because of TypeScript and RxJS.
+On the other hand, angular is not easy because of TypeScript and RxJS.

 6. Why Is React More Popular Than Angular?

-React has a diverse and energetic environment that provides developers with the flexibility to create your applications.
+React has a diverse and energetic environment that provides developers with the flexibility to create their applications.
 This makes it more accessible than Angular.

 There are many questions around if Angular is still important, if it’s losing popularity, or if it’s dying.

 The truth is, Angular is still very pertinent, and no, it is not dying.
-Angular 10 has been witnessing a constant market growth at the back of its outstanding competence & performance.
+On the contrary, angular 10 has been witnessing constant market growth at the back of its outstanding competence & performance.

 Thanks to the Angular CLI, the development experience has also improved dramatically.
 Google has also drastically brought down the app size to make the Angular apps run smoothly.
 All of these are a sign of how relevant it is.

-That is it for Angular vs. React comparison in 2020.
+That is it for the Angular vs. React comparison in 2022.